 Deterioration of Garments

 No matter the type of fabric, from linen to synthetic fibers and from cotton to artificial leather, garments will deteriorate when moisture builds up within your closet.
 This occurs, as fibers naturally expand and contract in response to relative humidity levels causing fragmentation of the fabric.
+Although there isn’t humid clothes, there are fabrics that are more susceptible to humidity and making you sweat.

 Where there is excess moisture, there is a chance for mold growth.
 If your closet has a lot of nooks and crannies, and you are worried about your indoor humidity levels, pull your clothes out and check your closet walls and drawers.
 If you spot mold, immediately have it removed, as this can jeopardize your indoor air quality and your family’s health.